Why Huggies Vs Pampers

-Pampers have 5 big products with Pampers Pure being the newest member.
+Pampers has 5 big products with Pampers Pure being the newest member.
 Which makes it two types that have the preemie size.

 How Each Product Compares In Quality

-Huggies is less expensive than Pampers by .30 – .35 cents per diaper.
-Over time it adds up especially as the diaper size gets larger (you get less per box).
+Huggies are less expensive than Pampers by .30 – .35 cents per diaper.
+Over time it adds up, especially as the diaper size gets larger (you get less per box).

 Huggies wins the price point.